pococms/website/docs/gs-lines-lists-blocks.md

 ### Markdown ordered list syntax

 Ordered list items start the line with a number, a period and a space (`1. `):
+The number you use doesn't matter.
+As with HTML, it will start with 1 and increment by 1s after that.

 ##### Markdown:

 ```
 1. Eddie Van Halen
 1. John Mayer
+1. The Edge
 ```

 ##### Result:

 1. Eddie Van Halen
 1. John Mayer
+1. The Edge

 ### Markdown indented list syntax: nested lists